-January 1 has come and gone, and you may be wondering, as I am, if it’s silly to start now.
+January 1 has come and gone, and you may be wondering, as I am, if it's silly to start now.
 Could you still make that resolution?
 Could you start a diet or set a goal to make some small step towards changing your life?
-Could you do that now, after all the fanfare and hype has died down?
+Could you do that now, after all the fanfare and hype have died down?

 Or is it too late?